CarletonComputerScienceSociety/ccss-docs/docs/student-handbook/5-ccss/index.md

 <h1>The Carleton Computer Science Society</h1>

-Or CCSS for short, is the student-ran, student-organized, student-led, student-staffed society for all undergrad level Computer Science students.
+Or CCSS for short, is the student-run, student-organized, student-led, student-staffed society for all undergrad level Computer Science students.
 If you're reading this guide then it's a good thing you are a member!